What is LASI ?

 design system originally intended for integrated circuits.
 It is

-versatile enough that it can be used for ICs, MEMS, other
+versatile enough that it can be used for ICs, MEMS, discrete

 devices, schematics, PC

 boards and project documentation drawings.
-LASI is intended mainly for educational
+LASI is freeware.

 what you are really doing.
 To use LASI, you need to know something

-about your technology, the physics involved and have some circuit
+about your technology, the physics involved, have some circuit

 software.
 It is for people who still consider IC design something of